-There are many aspiring web developers who want to start working for you.
+Many aspiring web developers want to start working for you.
 How many of those web developers have ever completed a project?

-Anyone who wants to become a web developer needs to understand how software engineers and planners prepare.
+Anyone who wants to become a web developer must understand how software engineers and planners prepare.
 Web developers do much of their work before ever touching their tools.

-Tech industry professionals understand that there's more to being software developers than using markup languages, responsive design, creating a user-friendly interface, or using database technology.
+Tech industry professionals understand there’s more to being software developers than using markup languages, responsive design, a user-friendly interface, or database technology.

 Those are tools and techniques.